How to Calculate Dental Office Overhead

 Life Insurance - Owner / Partners

 Pension Matching - Owner / Partners

 Pension Matching - Associates

-Divide the total of the expenses from step two by your total collection income at the top of the Profit & Loss report.
+Divide the total overhead expenses you got from step two by your total collection income stated at the top of your Profit & Loss report.

 Note: The example Profit & Loss report I used above is a single doctor general practice and he runs his practice like a well-oiled machine, with his amazing team constantly streamlining and improving the practice systems together.

 The total overhead percentage will give you a great starting point for knowing where you stand against the industry average in your expenses.
 It will help you find your weaknesses and measure your progress as you and your team work towards improving your practice systems.
 Most practices run at about 60-65% overhead, but you can do better.